pixop/video-compare/README.md

 Compare a reference (left) video to multiple candidate (right) videos by specifying more than two input paths.
 Useful for comparing a reference encode to multiple candidates (e.g. different bitrates or encoder settings), or for comparing ground truth, input, and model output in one session.
-Filters are shared for all right videos, and the active right video can be switched within the UI:
+Command-line settings are shared for all right videos, and the active right video can be switched within the UI:

     video-compare reference.mp4 candidate1.mp4 candidate2.mp4